-The State Strategic Plan is the revision to the 2001 State Development and Redevelopment Plan.
+The draft State Strategic Plan (SSP) is the revision to the 2001 SDRP.
 The document sets forth a vision for the future of New Jersey along with strategies to achieve said vision.
-The State Strategic Plan was intended to be adopted by the State Planning Commission in November 2012; however, adoption was postponed indefinitely following Hurricane Sandy.
+The draft SSP was intended to be adopted by the State Planning Commission in November 2012; however, adoption was postponed indefinitely following Hurricane Sandy.